-As we continue to face the global COVID-19 epidemic, our digital experiences have replaced more aspects of our daily lives.
-For many of us, it’s our new way of work - for many more, it’s our way of safely connecting with distant loved ones during the holidays and other special moments.
-All over the world, we are increasingly relying more on our online experiences for our household needs, safe convenings, and our livelihoods.
+As we adjust to post-pandemic life, our digital experiences continue to replace more aspects of our daily lives.
+For many of us, it’s our new way of work — for many more, it’s our way of safely connecting with distant loved ones during the holidays and other special moments.
+All over the world, we are increasingly relying more on our online experiences for our household needs, safe convenings, and livelihoods.

 But what does it mean to create memorable digital products and experiences?
 And how do you guide a team to do so, without sacrificing shared leadership and personal innovation?

-Founded in 2009 in Brooklyn, Fictive Kin is a full-service agency with a “tight-knit” team of approximately 30 engineers and designers.
-They partner with startups to make digital products faster, user-friendly, visually appealing, scalable, profitable, and secure.
+Founded in 2009, Fictive Kin is a full-service agency based in Brooklyn with a “tight-knit” team of approximately 30 engineers and designers.
+They partner with startups to make digital products faster, user friendly, visually appealing, scalable, profitable, and secure.
 According to Koczon, the name “Fictive Kin” means people who are not related to you by blood but who are “basically family.”

 “Fictive Kin is intentionally small,” Koczon explained. “[We] very often say it’s large enough to be dangerous, small enough to be interesting.
 That allows the agency to be very selective with who it works with.”